 There are two modes for each type of self-test: a background mode and a foreground mode.
 In the background mode executing the self-test routine has lower priority than servicing any other commands.
-The device server may pause execution of its self-test routine to service any other command.
 While performing a self-test in the background mode the device server shall suspend the self-test and respond to all commands within two seconds.
-It is expected that, with exception to a possible two-second delay in responding to a new command when no other commands are outstanding, that there will be no detectable degradation in the performance of execution of other commands while a self-test is in progress.
+There should be negligible performance degradation for other commands while the self-test routine is running in the background mode.
+[EDITOR'S NOTE: The previous sentence may sound like marketing literature, and I'm willing to delete it.
+However, I was trying to provide as many tips to implementers as possible.]

-While performing a self-test in the foreground mode the device server shall respond to all commands except REQUEST SENSE, SEND DIAGNOSTICS, [EDITOR'S NOTE: add other commands as needed here] by terminating the command with CHECK CONDITION status.
-It is recommended that, before an application client initiates a self-test in the foreground mode that it should reserve the device server before initiating the self-test.
+While performing a self-test in the foreground mode the device server shall respond to all commands except INQUIRY, LOG SENSE, REPORT LUNS, REQUEST SENSE, SEND DIAGNOSTICS, and START/STOP UNIT (with the START bit set to one and the POWER CONDITIONS field containg a value ofzero) by terminating the command with CHECK CONDITION status with a sense key of ABORTED COMMAND and an additional sense code of LOGICAL UNIT NOT READY, OPERATION IN PROGRESS.
+It is recommended that, before an application client initiates a self-test in the foreground mode that it should reserve the device server.